Python API tool

 Deleting records

-with the record ID.
-A successful delete returns status code 204 No Content
+Use delete with the record UUID.
+A successful delete returns status code 204 No Content.

 if response.status_code == 204: